Structure, Functionality, and Bioceramics - Design Principles for High Performance

 from scipy.stats import linregress

-# Kissinger method: Determine Ea from slope of ln(β/Tp²) vs 1/Tp
+# Kissinger method: Ea is obtained from the slope of ln(β/Tp²) vs 1/Tp

 # Experimental data (DSC peak temperatures at different heating rates)